Group of cyclists on a scenic charity cycle route next to the water.

 Finding a charity bike ride that fits your schedule, location, and passion is easier than you might think.
 Whether you’re a seasoned cyclist or just starting, there’s an event out there waiting for you.
 The key is knowing where to look.
 From broad online searches to tapping into your local community, these simple strategies will help you find the perfect ride to pedal for a purpose.

-Check Online Event Platforms
+Search Online Event Platforms

 A great starting point is to search on digital event platforms.
 Websites like Active.com, Eventbrite, and even a quick Google search for “charity bike rides near me” can reveal dozens of options in your area.
 Many charities use cycling rides as their main yearly events to raise money for important causes.
 These platforms make it easy to filter by date, distance, and location, so you can find an event that works for you.
 It’s a straightforward way to see what’s happening in your community and discover new organizations to support.